Arcadi Gaydamak: Philanthropy

 Gaydamak has donated to many Israeli organizations, including Magen David Adom and Hatzolah.
 He also pledged $50 million to the Jewish Agency for Israel, but withdrew the offer.
 He ended up donating $10 million.

 During the 2006 Israel-Lebanon conflict Gaydamak constructed a tent-village on the Nitzanim beach, hosting thousands of families who fled the rocket-ridden North and had no place to go.
 Gaydamak's contributions totaled $15 million (about $500,000 a day).
 In November 2006, he funded a one-week-long vacation in Eilat for hundreds of Sderot residents who have experienced rocket attacks from Gaza.

 Controversy

 Angola affair

 In October 2009, Gaydamak and French magnate Pierre Falcone were convicted by a French court of organizing arms trafficking in Angola during the civil war in 1993-98 in the amount of 790 million dollars, in violation of the Lusaka Protocol.
 He was sentenced in absentia to six years in prison.
 But his conviction on the arms dealing charges was overturned by the Court of Appeal in Paris on 29 April 2011.
 France attempted to extradite Gaydamak from Israel but Israeli law had changed in the interim.
 Peter Storrie said that this situation helped precipitate the financial crisis at Portsmouth Football Club.
 The club was owned by Gaydamak's son Alexandre, and the charges against his father caused banks to withdraw overdraft privileges from the club, and to call the outstanding balances on its loans.
-In November 2015, Gaydamak began a 3-year sentence in prison.
+In November 2015, Gaydamak, through presenting himself, began a 3-year sentence in prison.